DanyDymow/java-interview/Microsoft/Behavior/questions.md

 - Tell me about a time you failed

 At my last job, I had the task of implementing a certain module into a project for subsequent use by other team members.
 I found the documentation for this module and started implementing it.
 But I don’t fully understand why this module will be used in the future and what tasks it should solve.
 When the task was completed on my part, other developers began to use this module.
 They started contacting me asking for clarification on how they should use it and I realized that I had not implemented this logic in this module.
 As a result, the module was integrated but could not perform all the necessary functions.
-From this situation, I learned that we need to ask more questions and clearly understand why we need this or that function.
+From this situation, I learned that I need to ask more questions and clearly understand why we need this or that function.
 What and how we solve with this approach
 --------------------------

 - Tell me about a time when you had to make an important decision with limited information